 In contrast to the existing Inadvertent Losing workflow, the Losing CR will not be able to send the issue straight to the TDSP if “Send to Losing CR” is chosen.
 This transition will only be used for information requests from the Gaining CR.
 The Gaining CR must select “Agree” to give the TDSP a clear signal that the Gaining CR is now willing to allow for the Losing CR to regain the premise, and accept all fees (PMVI and otherwise) related to the return of this issue.
 This transition in the current workflow has been a source of confusion in the past, as it does not necessarily indicate agreement on the part of the Gaining CR.

-Other

-Several changes to the User Guide should accompany the implementation of this subtype

-The Losing CR should be instructed to item link any open IAG issue, if one exists, and;

-The Gaining CR should be instructed to update the issue in accordance with all PUCT and RMG guidelines

 New Fields

 GUI